shainagtherapy/LitLog/README.md

 -Assistance with API integrating, debugging, and crosschecking syntax with ChatGPT

+-API integrations for Spotify Audiobooks, Podcasts, and Google Books

 -reference to GA Django-CRUD-app lectures

 -YouTube coding videos for inspiration